LagoVista/docs/Scripting/StateMachineSendEvent.md

 ---
 [Home](../Index.md) > [Scripting](Index.md)

-# State Machine - handle
+# State Machine - Handle

-Within any of the scripts within your workflow, you can send an event to a state machine.
-For our example we will have a [state machine](../Workflows/StateMachines.md) with a [key](../Topics/Keys.md) of
+Within any of the scripts within your workflow, you can send an event to a State Machine.
+For this example, we will have a [State Machine](../Workflows/StateMachines.md) with a [Key](../Topics/Keys.md) of
 `mystatemachine`.
-That state machine will have an event called `event1` defined.
-To cause the state machine to handle that event you can use the following script:
+That State Machine will have an event called `event1` defined.
+To cause the State Machine to handle that event, you can use the following script:

 ```
 // Handle an event without a parameter